- Do you maintain an Approved List of Suppliers?

 Isn’t it only big national providers who win council work?Back to top

 It depends on the value and complexity of the contract and the market for it.
 During the procurement process, each application is treated equally.
-STAR Procurement, wherever appropriate makes contracts accessible to Small/Medium Sized Employers (SMEs), the Voluntary & Community Sector (VCSEs) and local businesses.
+STAR Procurement, wherever appropriate makes contracts accessible to Small/Medium Sized Enterprises (SMEs), the Voluntary & Community Sector (VCSEs), and local businesses of any size.

 Why does the process take so long?Back to top

 There are numerous reasons which impact on the length of the procurement process.
-These include timescales set out in the Public Contracts Regulations (2015), the availability of evaluation panel members to assess submitted tenders and requirements of each council’s constitution in terms of approval processes.
+These include timescales set out in the Public Contracts Regulations 2015 (PCRs 2015) (and as amended), the availability of evaluation panel members to assess submitted tenders and requirements of each council’s constitution in terms of approval processes.
 STAR Procurement tries to keep bidders fully informed, publishes the individual procurement timescale in its tender documentation and updates bidders if a delay to the timescale is encountered.
 If you are unsure about the length of the process then please ask us.

 What are the benefits of doing work for a council?Back to top